Our Hospital Social Work Team supports rehabilitation after a spell in hospital.

 Planning coming home

-As an in-patient, the team will carry out an assessment of your needs in collaboration with hospital staff, relatives and carers.
-They may arrange a discharge planning meeting to consider:
+As an in-patient, the team will assess your needs in collaboration with hospital staff, relatives and carers.
+They may meet to consider:

 - if it is safe and practicable for you to return home

 - if your carer will be able to cope

 You will have an opportunity to have your say.

 We can provide and refer to services, including: